SimVascular/simvascular.github.io-archive/source/documentation/meshing/_meshsimOverview.md

 </figure>

 ##### Surface Options
-	* Generate Surface Mesh: Generate a surface mesh if this optiion is selected (Default ON).
+	* Generate Surface Mesh: Generate a surface mesh if this option is selected (Default ON).
 If this option is not selected, it will not do a surface remeshing before created a volumetric mesh.
 	* Optimize Surface Mesh: Specify whether or not optimization is to be used (Default ON).
 Turning off optimization will result in a mesh that will not meet any specified shape metric for the mesh.
 	* Fix Surface Mesh: This currently has no functionality.
 	* Constrain Surface: This also has no functionality currently.